 By Lola Michael Russell, staff writer

 Everyone’s registration package included a sheet of colored film and a bookmark with the quotation, “I call on you, O God, for you will answer me: give ear to me and hear my prayer” (Ps.
 17:6).
-The bookmark, designed by Caroline Brown, also invited people to bring the colored film to the Visual Oratory exhibit table to add their prayers to a collective prayer sculpture.
-Throughout convention, people wrote their prayers on the film, and Caroline strung these brightly colored invocations together like stained glass.
+The bookmark also invited people to bring the colored film to the Visual Oratory exhibit table to add their prayers to a collective prayer sculpture.
+Throughout convention, people wrote their prayers on the film, and Ms. Caroline Brown strung these brightly colored invocations together like stained glass.

 The convention got underway on Friday afternoon with forums on finance, resolutions, and the Camp Arrowhead Capital Campaign.
 These topics were discussed fully before official presentations were made, amendments submitted, and votes were cast in the subsequent business sessions.
 A Meet the Nominees Social followed, with food and beverages offered.
 Indeed, throughout the entire convention food seemed to play a satisfyingly large role in the proceedings.

 New to convention this year was a Prayer Room, offered by Anamchara Fellowship and Daughters of the King.
 All were welcome to come and go any time during the convention.
 Sister BJ Brown commented that, “The prayer room at convention is long overdue, and this first one was so well done in the space provided.
 The minute you walked in, there was some thing or place that drew your attention toward the Holy.
 I am looking forward to more experiences like this at our future conventions.”

 The first business session opened with an event that everyone knew was very exciting for the Rev. Paul W. Gennett, Jr. — he officially presented the gavel to the Rt.
 Rev. Kevin S. Brown to serve as chair of the convention, who called the convention to order.
 Paul’s face was beaming, and we could feel the energy in the room.